Should Management Be Separate From The Workers?

 Management mingles with the workers on the shop floor, in the lunch room, at break time, although they have offices elsewhere for their use.

-These two different styles lead to very different ways of making decisions.
+These two different styles of workforce planning model lead to very different ways of making decisions.
 From my experience, option one leads to all decisions being made on a Key Performance Indicator (KPI) style option, which is where spreadsheets and goals are all that matter, and all decisions are made to ensure the numbers move and flow correctly.

 Option 2 allows you to discover, directly from the workers themselves, what they have found and think is working and what isn’t, and this can lead to very different results and some unexpected choices being made in order to make the life of the workforce happier or more comfortable.